dfinity/candid/candid_diff/design/candiff-CLI-tool.md

 Two cases:

 - Type invariant: Both values have a common type.
-- Type varies: Values have unrelated types.
+- Type varies: Values have non-identical types, related by an edit.

+In both cases (type invariant and varying), the user may provide the types that they know, or not, and these types may or may not be correct.

 The first case is our main use case, where one value and the common type come from some trusted files, in a CI environment.

-In the second case, we may or may not know the associated types, and knowing the expected type(s) can help provide more useful output (probably); still, that's not our main use case.
+In this case, we want to see if the first value is really classified by the expected type (if given), and that second value is the same as the first or not; if the values differ, we want to get a nice summary of how to edit the first into the second.

+Other use cases are extra.
+For instance, when the type varies in the second value, the two values are classified by distinct types, and comparing those types may also be helpful (optionally, and if possible).

 ### Data